brootaylor/brootaylor-v2/sites/eleventy/src/_content/pages/homepage.md

 priority: 1
 ---

-From time to time, you’ll also find me with my hands in the “*back-of-the-front-end*”, using Node.js, configuring an API, fiddling with JavaScript bundlers, <abbr title="Static site generators.">SSG's</abbr> and web frameworks ([11ty](https://www.11ty.dev/), [Astro](https://astro.build/) & [Svelte](https://svelte.dev/)),  and trying my best to streamline build and deployment processes to help boost frontend development efficiency.
+From time to time, you’ll also find me with my hands in the “*back-of-the-front-end*” &mdash; playing with Node.js, configuring an API, fiddling with JavaScript bundlers, <abbr title="Static site generators.">SSG's</abbr> and web frameworks ([11ty](https://www.11ty.dev/), [Astro](https://astro.build/) & [Svelte](https://svelte.dev/)), and trying my best to streamline build and deployment processes to help boost frontend development efficiency.

 I find I’m well suited to and ***enjoy roles that balance the user & developer experiences***, empowering teams to write great code in a way that feels right to them while ensuring a positive user experience. {.call-out}